Presentiment of disaster

 After the participants of "The Bridge" had moved to the loud and shiny Berlin, each of them gradually left the previous subjects and hopes to find salvation in the wild.
 During the remaining three years before the war, they created their most important and emotionally powerful works.
 However, they worked separately, each on his own.
 It has appeared that the artistic challenge, initially postulated by the Expressionists, "to paint the artist’s emotions, rather than the external world", "to seek one’s own soul" among others, led to creative solitude and total dissimilarity of everyone.
 Expressionism did not imply commonality.
 These Austrian artists, who were later ranked as Expressionists, had always been mavericks.

 and Egon Schiele

-took part in the general confrontation against Academicism.
+took part in a general wave against Academicism.
 The majority of Austrian artists (

 including Gustav Klimt

-, Schiele’s teacher) painted decorative Art Nouveau panels and planned to change the world of art through intruding into the parlours and bedrooms of the average men with their new artistic ideals; whereas Schiele and Kokoschka were not welcome in respectable apartments.
+, Schiele’s teacher) painted decorative Art Nouveau panels planning to change the world of art through intruding into the parlours and bedrooms of the average men with their new artistic ideals; whereas Schiele and Kokoschka were not welcome in the respectable apartments.

 is always pretty to look at for its eroticism and mysticism of patterns,